polkadot-js/api/substrate/extrinsics.md

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
 And, it can be only called when [`EraElectionStatus`] is `Closed`.

-  \# \<weight>

-  - The transaction's complexity is proportional to the size of `targets` (N)which is capped at CompactAssignments::LIMIT (MAX_NOMINATIONS).

-  - Both the reads and writes follow a similar pattern.

-  ---------Weight: O(N) where N is the number of targets DB Weight:

-  - Reads: Era Election Status, Ledger, Current Era

-  - Writes: Validators, Nominators

-  \# \</weight>

 ### payoutStakers(validator_stash: `AccountId`, era: `EraIndex`)
 - **interface**: `api.tx.staking.payoutStakers`